vr00n/NYC-LocalGeo-CrossWalk/README.md

 **How was this done?**

 I combined all the shapefiles from NYC.gov's [Political and Administrative Districts - Download and Metadata](https://www1.nyc.gov/site/planning/data-maps/open-data/districts-download-metadata.page) using QGIS's "Join attributes by location" and performing an Interesection operation.
-The result was an attribute table that work as a relationship file to connect all the intersecting geographies.
+The result was an attribute table that works as a relationship file to connect all the intersecting geographies.

-Here is a similar crosswalk visualized for US Census Data:
+Here is a similar relationship file visualized for US Census Data:

 ![enter image description here](http://mcdc.missouri.edu/geography/sumlevs/censusgeochart.png)